-A proposed standardized approach to assessing climate change vulnerability was described in a multiple agency (NOAA, NPS, USGS, DOD, NWF, and USFS) document titled "Scanning the Conservation Horizon: A Guide to Climate Change Vulnerability Assessment" (Glick et al., 2011).
+A standardized approach to assessing climate change vulnerability was proposed in a multiple agency document titled "Scanning the Conservation Horizon: A Guide to Climate Change Vulnerability Assessment (Glick et al., 2011)."
 This document defines the vulnerability of natural resources to climate change as: the extent to which a species, habitat, or ecosystem is susceptible to harm from climate change impacts.
 Vulnerability under this approach is comprised of three equally weighted metrics or components: exposure, sensitivity, and adaptive capacity: